vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/vtex-io-documentation-migrating-cms-settings-after-major-update.md

 1. Open the terminal and log in to your account.
 2. [Change to the **production workspace**](https://developers.vtex.com/docs/guides/vtex-io-documentation-creating-a-production-workspace) containing your latest changes and [publish](https://developers.vtex.com/docs/guides/vtex-io-documentation-making-your-new-app-version-publicly-available#step-2---publishing-the-new-app-version) a new major version of your Store Theme app.
-3. Install the Store Theme app published in the previous steps:
+3. In the production workspace, install the Store Theme version published in the previous steps:

    ```sh
    vtex install {appVendor}.{appName}@{appVersion}